icco/pseudoweb/_posts/2010-10-25-developing-your-resume.md

 As hackers, software developers and code monkeys, we have a special set of tools.
-The two most important of these tools, in my opinion, are plain text files, and version control systems.
+The two most important of these tools, in my opinion, are plain text files and version control systems.
 But for some reason we ignore these tools when we create our resumes.
 Instead, we write them in Word documents and PDFs, both of which are not easily editable like plain text is nor easily stored in version control.